|Title:||Social and Character Development in Rural Youth: The Competence Support Program|

 |Principal Investigator:||Farmer, Thomas||Awardee:||University of North Carolina, Chapel Hill|

 |Type:||Efficacy and Replication||Award Number:||R305L030162|

-In their complementary study, the researchers are examining how students' personal characteristics (such as risk status), social roles (such as bully or victim), and peer affiliations (either prosocial or antisocial) interact with the broader classroom and school social context.
-They are testing the ways in which the Competence Support Program trains teachers to identify student peer groups, the leaders of those groups, and the socially aggressive students in the classroom.
-It is hypothesized that along with direct instruction of students on making choices about how to behave in social situations, teacher training will in turn influence students' aggressive behavior and relationships with their peers in the classroom, school engagement, academic achievement, and bonding with school adults.
+Purpose: In this project, the researchers aimed to evaluate the Competence Support Program, a multi-level program that includes social skills training, school-wide behavior management, and school-wide training in classroom social dynamics management.
+They intend to test the ways in which the program trains teachers to identify student peer groups, the leaders of those groups, and the socially aggressive students.
+Researchers also examined how students' personal characteristics (such as risk status), social roles (such as bully or victim), and peer affiliations (either prosocial or antisocial) interact with the classroom and school social context.
+The researchers hypothesized that along with direct instruction of students about how to behave in social situations, teacher training would in turn influence students' aggressive behavior and relationships with their peers, school engagement, academic achievement, and bonding with school adults

 Fraser, M.W., Richman, J.M., Galinsky, M.J., and Day, S.H.
 (2009).
 Intervention Research: Developing Social Programs.
 New York: Oxford University Press.

 Guo, S., and Fraser, M.W.
 (2010).
 Propensity Score Analysis: Statistical Methods and Applications.
 Thousand Oaks, CA: Sage Press.